On addition of 1-handles with chart loops to 2-dimensional braids

-For a 1-handle $h$ with the oriented core $C$, we determine the {\it core loop} of $h$ by an oriented closed path in $F_0+h \subset F$ ambient isotopic in $F$ to the projected image of $P(C)P$, with the orientation induced from that of $C$.
+For a 1-handle $h$ with the oriented core $C$, we determine the {\it core loop} of $h$ by the projected image of $\alpha \overline{C} \beta$ to $F_0+h \subset F$, with the orientation induced from that of $C$, where $\alpha$, $\beta$, $\overline{C}$ are given for $C$ as in the above paragraph.
 For a set of 1-handles, we add a condition that core loops are mutually disjoint.
 We determine the {\it cocore} of a 1-handle $h$ by the oriented closed path $\partial B^2 \times \{0\} \subset h$, with the orientation of $\partial B^2$.
 Further, we determine the base point of the core loop and the cocore of $h$ by their intersection point (see Figure \ref{fig1}).

-A 2-dimensional braid {\it with repeated pattern} is a 2-dimensional braid presented by a chart consisting of a finite number of bands of parallel loops such that each band of parallel loops presents a classical braid $b$, which will be called the {\it pattern braid}.
+A 2-dimensional braid {\it with repeated pattern} is a 2-dimensional braid presented by a chart consisting of a finite number of bands of parallel loops such that all bands of parallel loops present the same classical braid $b$, which is called the {\it pattern braid}.
 Such a 2-dimensional braid is determined from the integers which present the numbers of the bands intersecting the oriented closed curves presenting the generators of the first homology group $H_1(F; \mathbb{Z})$.
-We take as such curves the cocores and core loops of 1-handles.
+When $F$ is an embedding of a closed surface $\Sigma$ of genus $g$, we present the generators of $H_1(F; \mathbb{Z})$ by the embeddding of those of $H_1(\Sigma; \mathbb{Z})$ determined by the curves $\alpha_1, \alpha_2, \ldots, \alpha_{2g}$ as illustrated in Figure \ref{fig1-2}, and in particular, we take such curves as the cocores and core loops of 1-handles.